eisukeesaki/oauth2-login-system/docs/issues.md

                                     CLI
                                     node-postgres
                                 PostgreSQL
-                point domain name to EC2 instance
+                ✓point domain name to EC2 instance
                 ?reverse proxy
-                    forward requests that arrives at port 80 to internal ports that Node server listens to ?...
+                    Forward requests that arrives at port 80 to ports that Node server listens to.
+                        ?...
                             intall Nginx
                     understand